ngbountos/ngbountos.github.io/_pages/about.md

 ---

 ### About
-I’m a researcher at Orion Lab, a joint research group of the National Observatory of Athens and the National Technical University of Athens.
+I’m a researcher at the Φ-Lab of the European Space Agency.
 My work focuses on deep learning for Earth Observation, with a particular emphasis on foundation models.

 ### News Feed
 - Februrary 11, 2026, Our project [Triton](https://ircai.org/top100/entry/triton-global-flood-monitoring-system/), was selected in [the Global Top 100 AI projects list for 2025 of the International Research Center on Artificial Intelligence under the auspices of UNESCO](https://ircai.org/top100/entry/triton-global-flood-monitoring-system).